shalikadulaj/IoT-Mini-Project-1/README.md

 You can find more about CLI tools [here](https://www.iot-lab.info/legacy/tutorials/iotlab-experimenttools-client/index.html)

-Open a New terminal and execute the following:
+In the same terminal and execute the following:

 ```ruby
    username@grenoble:~$ iotlab-auth -u <username>